SheltonThomas/RunnerGame/ReadMe.md

 ### Objective

-Destroy the enemies as they come to you and reach the end without losing all your health.
+Destroy the enemies as they try to attack you and reach the end without losing all your health.

 ### Controls